MachinesWhoLearn/workshops/README.md

 https://www.cs.ubc.ca/~murphyk/MLbook/
 Probably the most well known textbook on machine learning.
 Recommended for mathematically mature readers.

-A list of books from related fields that Marina Meila (teaches STAT 391, STAT 535, and others) recommends for those that are "serious about Statistical Learning". http://www.stat.washington.edu/courses/stat535/fall15/resources.html
+A list of books from related fields that Marina Meila (teaches STAT 391, STAT 535, and others) recommends for those who are "serious about Statistical Learning". http://www.stat.washington.edu/courses/stat535/fall15/resources.html

 She also has a list of books on probability, for STAT 391 students.
 Although I'm still confused why she recommends the AstroML textbook.